 The American Music Therapy Association website – musictherapy.org

 The Certification Board for Music Therapists website – cbmt.org

 Florida Music Therapy Government Relations Facebook page – facebook.com/FLMTGovRel (also like and share!)

-David Ervast, MT-BC, NICU-MT is a Board Certified Music Therapist living and working in Tallahassee, Florida.
+David Ervast, MT-BC, NICU-MT is a Board Certified Music Therapist living and working in Tampa, Florida.
 Working primarily in the medical setting, David has clinical experience with people of all ages in a variety of settings including medical, psychiatric, pediatric, private practice, speech-language, and community-based settings.
-He will graduate from Florida State University with his Master’s degree in Music Therapy in May of 2017.
-You can contact David at email@example.com.
+He graduated from Florida State University with his Master’s degree in Music Therapy in 2017.
+You can contact David at firstname.lastname@example.org.